 Dog coat genetics are complex and it takes a lot of selective breeding to attempt to breed-specific colors and still the outcome cannot be guaranteed.

 Reputable breeders concentrate on producing healthy Frenchies as opposed to specific colors, so coats such as blue or grey will always remain rarer than others.

-Grey is not a breed standard French Bulldog color but when this color is present as a solid coat or within a pattern it is referred to as blue.
+Grey is not a breed standard French Bulldog color but when this color does occur as a solid coat or within a coat pattern it is officially referred to as blue.
 This is the same for grey in any other dog breed.

 A certain shade of grey does have a blue tint, but many are much paler with more of a silver appearance.

 It is difficult to predict an exact price for a French Bulldog because it depends on variables such as availability, color, bloodlines, and demand.

 The French Bulldog is growing in popularity and on average, United States breeders charge $2,800.
 But prices can vary from $1,700 to $5,000.

 In the UK, a French Bulldog puppy costs an average of £3,000.

 French Bulldogs are not straightforward to breed and this makes them expensive to produce.
 The fact that grey Frenchies are rare and in high demand means French Bulldog breeders can charge more for them.